 Genre: Cooking, Comedy, Slice of Life

-But would you have ever thought of a cookery battle anime?
+But would you have ever thought of an anime where people fight over cooking?

-For me, Food Wars! came as a complete surprise.
+Food Wars! came as a big surprise to me.

 6. That Time I Got Reincarnated as a Slime